torvalds/linux/Documentation/admin-guide/README.rst

   GNU C compiler (gcc) (part of The GNU Compiler Collection, GCC).
 Linux has also been ported to a number of architectures without a PMMU, although functionality is then obviously somewhat limited.
   Linux has also been ported to itself.
-You can now run the kernel as a userspace application - this is called UserMode Linux (UML).
+You can analw run the kernel as a userspace application - this is called UserMode Linux (UML).

 Documentation